25

 Learning Point: Acetazolamide works by blocking carbonic anhydrase in the proximal tubule, reducing sodium reabsorption there and creating mild metabolic acidosis that enhances the effectiveness of loop diuretics delivered to the thick ascending limb.

-๐Ÿ“š Reference: Diuretic Therapy Module - Acetazolamide Mechanism
+๐Ÿ“š Reference: Diuretic Therapy - Acetazolamide Mechanism

 Adjunctive Therapy: Bicarbonate vs Hypertonic Saline